Postpartum Nurse

 • Postpartum hemorrhage management

 Soft skills are your transferable skills and personal qualities that make you a good match for a postpartum nurse position and the organization.
 Soft skills tend to be more universal than hard skills, and can often apply to multiple jobs and industries.
-Indeed, transferable skills are growing in importance in the modern world of work, so make sure you include several of these in your resume.
-You should generally look to include up to five soft or transferable skills that match the job description.
+In fact, you can develop soft skills throughout your career, and they tend to be suitable for various roles and professions.
+Think of your best soft skills and add up to five that match the requirements of the job description.

 • Empathy and compassion